 Large Displacement Optical Flow Matlab Code

-The code implements a coarse-to-fine variational framework for optical flow estimation between two image frames that incorporates descriptor matches in additiona to the standard brightness and gradient constrancy constraints, for dealing effectively with large displacements of small (and large) structures.
+The code implements a coarse-to-fine variational framework for optical flow estimation that incorporates descriptor matches in addition to brightness and gradient constrancy constraints.
+Descriptor matches help flow estimation under large displacements of small structures, missed in the coarse-to-fine pyramid.
 The code is based on and .
 We denote with w(x)=(u,v) the displacement field between two images I_1 and I_2.
 Following , we obtain descriptor matches w_descr(x) by matching densely sampled HOG descriptors in the two images via approximate nearest neighbor search.
 We then compute w(x) by minimizing the energy functional:

 In the above equation,